Quality Essential Health Services and Systems Support Project (QEHSSSP)

 Jojoima Health Center

-Jojoima Community Health Center (CHC) in Kailahun district has seen a great transformation in 2024 across the “five S” - staff, stuff, space, systems, and social support.
+Jojoima Community Health Center (CHC) in Kailahun district has seen a great transformation across the “five S” - staff, stuff, space, systems, and social support.
 Staff have been hired and trained, health commodities including drugs, medical equipment, laboratory equipment, and consumables have been procured, patient services are available 24 hours a day, and there is access to running water through the installation of 50,000-liter water tanks.
 Equipping the facility with staff, supplying stuff, and enhancing the space has significantly improved health care delivery.
-In January 2024 only around 1,800 patients sought care at the facility, in May it increased to over 3,800 — a testament to the quality of services now available in this health center.
+In 2025, Jojoima received 10,026 patients, a 33% increase from last year, with 199 patients undergoing c-sections.

 Jojoima Community Health Center is located in rural Kailahun District.